 There are many people who are appropriately watchful against harm to the professor and his art.
 There are several types offenses he will protect himself from with the support of all who love and care about him.

-Those include copyright violations, art theft, art vandalism and destruction as well as harassment and defamation.
+Those include copyright violations, art theft, art vandalism, and destruction as well as harassment and defamation.
 He and his family take those offenses very seriously.
-With their support, we have created the following policies to confront them.
+Hence, while the only family member who legally represents him as his artist agent and art sales agent is his daughter, the following policies intend to confront them.

 Imitation is the sincerest form of flattery.
 Theft is not.